eclecticiq/intelligence-center-app-qradar/docs/USER-MANUAL.md

 	*”Annotate this offense” is optional.
 User can select and add annotations or text explaining the offense.
 	*”Include detected events by Destination IP from this point forward, in the offense, for ” is also optional.
 User can mention time interval in seconds to include detected events in offense.
 7. Click Finish.
+8. To create the sighting once the offense is created by rule,
-8. User can go to Offenses > All Offenses and can View offenses with one of the selected      Option: 	All offsenses
+	1. User can go to Offenses > All Offenses and can View offenses with one of the selected      Option: 	All offsenses
-9. Click on any offense.
+	2. Click on any offense.
-10. Right click on the IP address > Create EclecticIQ Sighting
+	3. Right click on the IP address > Create EclecticIQ Sighting
-11. A pop-up window will appear to ask for the details below.
+	4. A pop-up window will appear to ask for the details below.

 	Clicking on save will create sightings in the EIQ platform with provided details.

 	* Sighting Value: Value which is clicked
 	* Sighting type: Type of sighting.
 Possible values: ip, domain, url, email, hash
 	* Sighting title: Title of sighting
 	* Sighting description: Description of sighting
 	* Sighting confidence: Confidence of sighting.
 Possible values: low, medium, high
 	* Sighting tags delimited by a comma: Any tags to attach with sighting

-Fill up necessary details.
-12. Click on Create sighting button.

 ![](/docs/assets/sighting-1.png)